 It can leave you feeling demotivated and increasing isolated from others and many people experience disturbed sleep which only makes matters worse.
 Stress is also known to contribute to heart disease, hypertension and high blood pressure.
 It can affect the immune system, is linked to IBS (Irritable Bowel Syndrome), muscle and joint pain and even allergies.

-Here’s 4 things you can do to keep stress under control and feel more resilient:
+Here’s 4 things you can do to manage stress and feel more resilient: